ublue-os/website/docs/blog/posts/startingpoint-rewrite-heads-up.md

 Startingpoint, the 'template' repository for creating custom images that includes a simplified configuration format `recipe.yml`, has been going through a rewrite for almost a month now.
 The rewrite is going to be merged as soon as it and the documentation is ready and tested, and this post will guide you through the changes.

-The rewrite brings startingpoint from a single `build.sh` where incrementally added features were added, to a collection of modules ran by a very simple build script in the order specified in the `recipe.yml` configuration.
+The rewrite brings startingpoint from a single `build.sh` where incrementally added features were piled up, to a collection of modules run by a very simple build script in the order specified in the `recipe.yml` configuration.
 This fundamental change makes startingpoint more extensible and customizable, allowing you to add and remove features as you please.
 It also allows for sharing of certain configuration, such as packages lists, between multiple images built in the same repository.

 Unfortunately, breaking changes have been made to the configuration (recipe) and the script system.
 For maintainers of custom images, there are a couple of ways to deal with this.